AndrewSasmito/Netflix-Movie-Recommendation-System/README.md

-Sure, here’s a more detailed version for your GitHub repository README:

----

 ## Movie Recommendation System

 This project implements a movie recommendation system that leverages Louvain's Algorithm for graph community detection to provide personalized movie suggestions based on user preferences and interactions.